 We regularly hold storytelling evenings for the children to enjoy after school hours.
+In the summer we held it in the school grounds and read stories about space.

 The School and Nursery enter displays at the Liskeard Show and St Neot Village Show, with children often winning awards for their entries.